Ancient Ammunitions Plant

 This locality is the first untouched aboriginal quarry site in the State examined by the Museum and seems to be unique.
 It must have been worked for several centuries and two or three hundred workers must have been continuously engaged in the excavating and chipping.

 Southold Indian Museum is the steward of the mine.
 It was identified as an Historic Site, place on the National Register in November 29, 1978.
-Where did all that flint go???
-Did the Iroquois have any knowledge or use of it?
+Where did all that flint go?
+Did the Iroquois have any knowledge or use of it or does it date to BoM time?